katedebethune/p2/README.md

 http://p2.kdeb-csci-e15.me

 # Description of project
-Project demonstrates competence with basic PHP coding skills <br />
+Project demonstrates competence with basic PHP coding skills. <br />

 # Demo information
+Straightforward, description of how to use the app is contained <br />
+within the content of its landing page. <br />

 # Details for instructor / TA